During a recent Coaching session with a Client (who is happy for me to write this btw) he said:

 Well I didn’t realise how monumental me saying that would be to him would be, let’s call him Kevin for ease.
 His whole demeanour suddenly changed and he gave me this huge smile and said:

 “I’m so happy you’ve told me that!
 I keep thinking there is something wrong with me because I’m not happy all the time.”

 Now, let’s do a reality check here, as a Life Coach, I know I should be telling you how amazing life is and how you need to be living life to the full and waking up each morning to “seize the day”………life is what you make it etc. etc. etc.

 I genuinely believe the above to be true btw, life is what we make it HOWEVER it’s absolute BS to think that life should be wonderful all the time.
 Let’s be honest, it isn’t and neither should it be.

 As I’ve consistently said since I started Life Coaching and writing my blog, my biggest blessings in my life, my biggest lessons in my life have nearly all resulted from hardship or some sort of personal disaster.
 At the time I thought the world was ending, but years after I always thank my lucky stars that the “disaster” happened otherwise I wouldn’t be where I am now.

-And this leads me nicely onto why it’s OK to not be happy.
+And this leads me nicely onto the 5 Reasons It’s OK Not To Be Happy

 It’s OK to not be happy all the time everyone because it’s normal.
 If you read my blog, you will know that by nature I used to be a negative person, my glass was always half empty, there was always something that I was moaning about.
 It wasn’t until my mid to late 30’s when I did A LOT of work on myself, that I learnt how to change this and consequently, most days I’m genuinely happy.